thinking-with-computers/ludus-spec/concurrency.md

 There are several special forms/reserved words here. `spawn` creates a new actor in its own separate process, returning its process ID. `receive` blocks until there's a message in the message queue.
 Note that `loop` is recursive; the idea here is that the expression to match here, `receive`, is blocking.
 This process is suspended, awaiting a message. `send` is a non-blocking (asynchronous) message to an actor. `self` is a reserved word that resolves to the current process.

 Note that `send` is non-blocking; `receive` is blocking.
 The former, because it is non-blocking, is not a suspend point: the code keeps humming along.
 The latter is where the actor cedes its execution to the scheduler.
-(There may well be other "blocking" keywords, like `sleep` or `suspend`.)
+(There may well be other "blocking" keywords, like `sleep` or `suspend`--although I can imagine a way of implementing these in terms of `spawn`, `send`, `self`, and `receive`.)
 From these concurrency forms, we can get really complex behaviour.

 (NB: to use this specific sort of recursion, you need tail-call optimization; if we don't have that, you can use `loop`/`recur`.)